-- Our Health, our care, our say

-- Putting People First

-- No Secrets

-- In Safe Hands

-- Vetting and Barring Scheme / Independent Safeguarding Authority

-- Local Safeguarding Adults Boards

-Agreed protocols may include:

-- Boundaries

-- Areas of responsibility

-- Information sharing

-- Limits of authority

-- Decision making

-- Recording information

-Unit aim (s) The purpose of this unit is to assess the learner's knowledge, understanding and skills required to protect and safeguard vulnerable adults.
-The unit requires learners to understand the legal and regulatory basis for safeguarding and to know the actions to take and procedures to follow.
-It also follows the personalisation agenda in supporting individuals to develop the confidence to manage their own risks.
-One of the key steps in safeguarding is to work in partnership with other organisations in order to achieve the best possible outcomes.
+2.5 Provide feedback to others on practice that supports the protection of vulnerable adults 3.
+Be able to manage inter-agency, joint or integrated working in order to protect vulnerable adults 3.1 3.2 Follow agreed protocols for working in partnership with other organisations Review the effectiveness of systems and procedures for working in partnership with other organisations 4.
+Be able to monitor and evaluate the systems, processes and practice that safeguards vulnerable adults 4.14.24.34.4 Support the participation of vulnerable adults in a review of systems and procedures Evaluate the effectiveness of systems and procedures to protect vulnerable adults in own service setting Challenge ineffective practice in the promotion of the safeguarding of vulnerable adults Recommend proposals for improvements in systems and procedures in own service setting Addi itional information about this unit cy developments may include: Our Health, our care, our say Putting People First No Secrets In Safe Hands Vetting and Barring Scheme / Independent Safeguarding Authority Local Safeguarding Adults Boards Agreed protocols may include: Boundaries Areas of responsibility Information sharing Limits of authority Decision making Recording information Unit aim (s) learn requi adult unde safeg and perso indiv mana purpose of this unit is to assess the er's knowledge, understanding and skills red to protect and safeguard vulnerable is.
+The unit requires learners to rstand the legal and regulatory basis for guarding and to know the actions to take procedures to follow.
+It also follows the onalisation agenda in supporting iduals to develop the confidence to age their own risks.
+One of the key steps feguarding is to work in partnership with other organisations in order to achieve the best possible outcomes.
 Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles Learning outcomes 2, 3 and 4 must be assessed in the work setting.
 Details of the relationship of the unit and relevant national occupational standards HSC 45, 430